GeertVG/geertvg.github.io/books/programmable_logic_controllers/chapter3/programming.md

 ### IEC Counters (CTU/CTD/CTUD)

 A counter is used to increment or decrement a decimal number by one.
 The decimal number can be of the following data types:
-–	INT – Integer
+- INT – Integer
-–	DINT – Double integer
+- DINT – Double integer
-–	LINT – Long integer
+- LINT – Long integer
-–	UDINT – Unsigned double integer
+- UDINT – Unsigned double integer
-–	ULINT – Unsigned long integer
+- ULINT – Unsigned long integer

 The minimum and maximum values of the decimal number depend on the selected data type.
 An **up counter** will increment a decimal number by one whenever a rising edge signal (internal to the device) is detected at the count-up [CU] input.
 Once the current counter value is greater than or equal to the preset value [PV] input, the output [Q] will be activated.

 The counter value can be set to 0 by activating the reset [R] input.
 The current counter value is provided at the current value [CV] output.

+<u>Graphic representation</u>

 | IEC view | Explanation |
 |:--------:|:-----------------:|